Sparta: Laconophilia

 Laconophilia is love or admiration of Sparta and its culture or constitution.
 Sparta was subject of considerable admiration in its day, even in rival Athens.
 In ancient times "Many of the noblest and best of the Athenians always considered the Spartan state nearly as an ideal theory realised in practice."
 Many Greek philosophers, especially Platonists, would often describe Sparta as an ideal state, strong, brave, and free from the corruptions of commerce and money.
 The French classicist François Ollier in his 1933 book Le mirage spartiate (The Spartan Mirage) warned that a major scholarly problem is that all surviving accounts of Sparta were by non-Spartans who often excessively idealized their subject.
+The term "Spartan Mirage" has come to refer to "idealized distortions and inventions regarding the character of Spartan society in the works of non-Spartan writers," beginning in Greek and Roman antiquity and continuing through the medieval and modern eras.
+These accounts of Sparta are typically associated with the social or political concerns of the writer.
 No accounts survive by the Spartans themselves, if such were ever written.

 With the revival of classical learning in Renaissance Europe, Laconophilia re-appeared, for example in the writings of Machiavelli.
 The Elizabethan English constitutionalist John Aylmer compared the mixed government of Tudor England to the Spartan republic, stating that "Lacedemonia [was] the noblest and best city governed that ever was".
 He commended it as a model for England.
 The philosopher Jean-Jacques Rousseau contrasted Sparta favourably with Athens in his Discourse on the Arts and Sciences, arguing that its austere constitution was preferable to the more sophisticated Athenian life.
 Sparta was also used as a model of austere purity by Revolutionary and Napoleonic France.